dmo575/social_website/README.md

 - Find a single source of truth for input validation that the client and the backend can relate to.
 Database probably.

 ### Other things:
-- For the sessions, the backend run a second thread that scans the table every X time and removes expired keys, so I implement Optimistic locking for the session table (WIP).
+- **Concurrency**: For the sessions, the backend run a second thread that scans the table every X time and removes expired keys, so I implement Optimistic locking for the session table (WIP).

 ### Backlog:
 - Create tests